kontainapp/km/docs/build-test-make-targets-and-images.md

 This doc sketches the workflow, use cases, make targets for local dev and CI.
 The goals are as follows:

-* have all docker image based functionality in makefiles so they can be invoked/user locally and in CI
+* have all docker image based functionality in makefiles so they can be invoked and used locally and in CI
 * avoid make/CI code drift
 * Support fast build of payloads,as well as neccessary libs (e.g. libstdc++)